gisellakagy/gisellakagy.github.io/_pages/research.md

 <div id="thirtyfive" style="display: none; text-align: justify; line-height: 1.2"><small>Few studies have addressed links between family planning programs and long-term benefits for women’s health and economic outcomes, especially in societies where old-age support and women’s status are tied to childbearing and where smaller families may carry negative consequences for women.
 We analyzed the maternal and child health/family planning (MCH/FP) program, a highly effective intervention introduced in the rural Matlab subdistrict of Bangladesh in 1977 with a subsequent 12-y differential in service access.
 We found significant differences in lifetime contraceptive behavior and completed fertility among women born 1938−1973.
 We found few effects on later health or economic outcomes except for an association of MCH/FP with poorer overall health and poorer metabolic health among women born 1950−1961.</small><br><br></div>

-<p><strong>The market-reach of pandemics: Evidence from female workers in Ethiopia’s ready-made garment industry</strong> (with with Christian Johannes Meyer, Morgan Hardy, Marc Witte, and Eyoual Demeke). <em> World Development.<\em> January 2021;137:105179.
+<p><strong>The market-reach of pandemics: Evidence from female workers in Ethiopia’s ready-made garment industry</strong> (with with Christian Johannes Meyer, Morgan Hardy, Marc Witte, and Eyoual Demeke). <em> World Development.</em> January 2021;137:105179.
 <br>
 <small>[ <a href="#/" onclick="visib('mktreach')">Abstract</a> | <a href="https://www.sciencedirect.com/science/article/pii/S0305750X20303065?casa_token=0jPhTyunN2sAAAAA:YY-BeDuXqSG6xnZ1qvN1g5XUniUIrxJUrtxqVkh9xB2XFzt9Uo10pKufsRREHTSp0Do0kH8Rnhk">Paper</a> | <a href="https://medium.com/center-for-effective-global-action/whats-the-market-reach-of-covid-19-evidence-from-ethiopia-s-ready-made-garment-industry-5ea5d9dd0ad2">CEGA Blog</a> | <a href="https://ww2.gatesfoundation.org/Ideas/Articles/coronavirus-economic-impact-women">The Optimist Newsletter</a>] </small>
 <p>